top of page

 • Pipe Leaks: Look for those soggy spots, muddy soil, or water bubbling up between sprinklers.
 These are telltale signs of a cracked pipe underground.
 Freezing temperatures in the Lubbock winter can cause pipes to rupture if the system isn’t properly winterized.

 • Valve Failures: Your valves control the flow of water to each zone.
 If a zone won’t turn on, or worse, won’t turn off, you likely have a faulty valve.
 Common causes include debris clogging the valve, a worn out diaphragm, or an electrical issue with the solenoid.
-A tiny grain of sand can prevent a valve from sealing, causing it to leak continuously.

-For tricky pipe and valve issues, calling a professional for sprinkler repair in Lubbock is your best bet.
+For tricky pipe and valve issues, calling a professional for sprinkler repair Lubbock is your best bet.
 An experienced technician can locate underground leaks and diagnose complex valve problems quickly.

-Solving Wiring and Low Pressure Puzzles
+Solving Electrical and Controller Puzzles

-Diagnosing these issues often requires tools like a multimeter or wire trackers.
 For a fast and accurate solution, the team at M&M Sprinklers has the right equipment to pinpoint the source of electrical and pressure faults.

 Upgrading Your System for a Smarter Lawn